MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 When stormwater and groundwater flows into sewer pipes designed to carry only sanitary sewage, it can cause sewer pipes to overflow and drain into ditches or nearby waterways.
 The Hillsdale Crest project will repair more than 16,000 linear feet of aging sewer pipe, much of which is more than 50 years old.
 The project will help keep stormwater and groundwater out of the system and ensure that the system has the capacity to safely carry sewage to treatment.

-Construction is expected to begin in December 2019 and be completed in February 2021.
+Construction is postponed to late Spring of 2020, and is expected to be completed in Summer of 2021.

 Cured-in-Place Pipe-lining (CIPP) will be used to repair the sewer lines.
 Work crews access the sewer from manholes to insert a flexible liner inside the old pipe.
 Steam or UV light cures the liner, which gradually hardens to form a rigid, smooth surface that seals cracks and restores the pipe to near-new condition.